yukaizou2015/RepData_PeerAssessment1/PA1_template.md

 ## interval    index
 ##    "835"    "104"
 ```
-Therefore, we found that on average across all the days, the maximum number of steps was recorded at the *104th* interval, from *835* to *840 minutes*.
+Therefore, we found that on average across all the days, the maximum number of steps was recorded at the **104th** interval, from **835** to **840 minutes**.

 ## Imputing missing values

-Note that there are a number of days/intervals where there are missing values (coded as NA).
-The presence of missing days may introduce bias into some calculations or summaries of the data.
-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+We suspected that the presence of missing values (e.g. missing days/intervals) may introduce bias in our calculations and summaries, therefore, it is necessary to impute these missing values.
+First, we wanted to know how many missing values in total are there within the dataset:

 ```r
 dim(activity[is.na(activity$steps),])[1]